 - Most commonly found in – Belgium, Spain, and Mexico.

-Now that I’ve given you the gist of the article, read on as I explain in more details why rabbits can eat beet greens:
+Now that I’ve given you the gist of the article, read on as I explain in more detail why rabbits can eat beet greens:

 Do rabbits like to eat beet greens?

-The top part of beet greens are actually included in the list of leafy greens that are recommended for rabbits due to the fact that rabbits loves to eat them and its full of nutrients.
+The top part of beet greens is actually included in the list of leafy greens that are recommended for rabbits due to the fact that rabbits love to eat them and they are full of nutrients.

-I’ve also asked several of my friends who has rabbits and all of them reported to feeding beet greens tops to their rabbits.
+I’ve also asked several of my friends who have rabbits, and all of them reported feeding beet green tops to their rabbits.